All Books

 Key Takeaways

-• Use an 'Unschedule' to plan for guilt-free play and recreation first.
+• Use an "Unschedule" to plan for guilt-free play and relaxation first.

-• Focus on starting tasks for short periods, not on finishing them.
+• Focus on starting tasks without the pressure of finishing them.

 Who Should Read